merivale/victor/README.md

 The `Negative` elaboration is the most semantically versatile of those posited by my model.
 While its effect, as I have said, is always to turn an affirmative message into its corresponding denial, there are different components of messages that can be the focus of a denial.
 What exactly is being denied in a `Negative` message depends on the elaboration to which the negation itself is applied, and hence discussion of the other elaborations below will include details on what happens when you negate them.

 ### 3.2.
-Past and Prior Messages
+Past, Prior, and Ongoing Messages

-Plain English messages affirm the *present* satisfaction of the `condition` by the `object`.
-That the present is the default tense for English messages is suggested by the fact that, with the exception of the highly irregular verb `"be"` and the third person singular form of other verbs, the present form is simply the base form: `"have"`, `"do"`, `"eat"`, `"walk"`, etc. It is also suggested by the so-called "timeless" use of the present for abstract, mathematical, or logical claims for which time is irrelevant: `"Two plus two equals four"`, `"A vixen is a female fox"`, etc. It also accords nicely with our tendency to *update* state reports to the present, even when our evidence supports only the claim that they held in the past: `"My car is parked outside"`, `"Fred is in his office"`.
+Plain English messages, as I said at the outset, affirm the *present* satisfaction of the condition by the object.
+That the present is the default tense for English messages is suggested by the fact that, with the exception of the highly irregular verb `"be"` and the third person singular form of other verbs, the present form is simply the base form: `"have"`, `"do"`, `"eat"`, `"walk"`, etc. It is also suggested by the so-called "timeless" use of the present for abstract, mathematical, or logical claims for which time is irrelevant: `"Two plus two equals four"`, `"A vixen is a female fox"`, etc. It also accords nicely with our tendency to *update* state reports to the present, even when our evidence supports only the claim that they held in the past: `"My car is parked outside"` (presumably it hasn't been stolen), `"Fred is in his office"` (assuming he hasn't left early).
 Ultimately, however, the evidence for this assumption is holistic, arising from the overall power of the theory in which it is embedded.

 If the present is the default tense for plain English messages, past tense messages can only arise through some `Past` elaboration, and this is precisely what I maintain.
 Semantically, this elaboration turns any message about the present into its corresponding message about the past.
 Grammatically, its effect is to change the form of the verb or modal at the `fulcrum` of the sentence: `"I am Victor"` becomes `"I was Victor"`, and so on.

-English also has a `Prior` elaboration, whose semantic effect is to locate the `condition`'s satisfaction in some point or region of time prior to some other point in time.
+English also has a `Prior` elaboration, whose semantic effect is to locate the underlying condition's satisfaction in some point or region of time prior to some other point in time.
 By default, the other point in time is the present, in which case the semantic difference between `Past` and `Prior` is only very slight.
 In any case, the grammatical upshot of this elaboration is to displace the fulcrum with the corresponding finite form of the verb `"have"`, and convert the previous fulcrum to its prior participle form: `"I am Victor"` becomes `"I have been Victor"`, while `"I was Victor"` becomes `"I had been Victor"`.
 Though the semantic similarity between `Past` and `Prior` is anyway obvious, it is worth noting that for the regular English verbs the past form and the prior participle form are identical; e.g. `"He walked to work"`, `"He has walked to work"`.

 What I am calling a `Prior` message will be familiar to grammarians under the guise of the "perfective".
 I do not much care for that term, which doesn't seem to me to capture the essence of this elaboration's semantic effect as precisely as does the label "prior".
 Standard English grammars also acknowledge a "past past" tense, encoded with `"had"` + the prior participle.
 Consequently they discover an ambituity in sentences like `"He had walked to work"`, which admit of a "past past" interpretation as well as a "past perfective".
 I agree with the observations, but account for them rather differently: it is all a matter of the order in which the `Past` and `Prior` elaborations are applied.
 A `Prior` message is "perfective" in the terminology I shun, and a `Past Prior` message is a "past perfective".
 I diagnose the "past past" tense, meanwhile, as a `Prior Past` message.
 The order in which the elaborations is applied has no effect on the output sentence, leading to the ambiguity we observe.

+[ongoing messages...]

-Negating a `Past` or `Prior` message does nothing special.
-More precisely, a `Negative Past` message is semantically identical to a `Past Negative` message, and likewise for `Negative Prior` and `Prior Negative` messages.
-To put it another way, the `Past` and `Prior` elaborations are entirely independent of the `Negative` elaboration.
+Negating a `Past`, `Prior`, or `Ongoing` message does nothing special.
+More precisely, a `Negative Past` message is semantically identical to a `Past Negative` message, and likewise for `Prior` and `Ongoing` messages with and without negation.
+To put it another way, the `Past`, `Prior`, and `Ongoing` elaborations are entirely independent of the `Negative` elaboration.
 This reflects a general point in my model: while the order in which elaborations are applied typically makes a semantic difference, this need not always be so.
 Sometimes all that matters is *that* an elaboration has been applied, not *when* it was applied.

 ### 3.3.
 Extended and Scattered Messages